top of page

 They are implemented —

-Eden carries you — visibility, spaces & new ways of income.
+Eden carries you — visibility, spaces & new ways of earning.

 The village itself carries its people.